 A Public View of the PRM

-For each major chip series, Intel also publicly releases a version of the PRM for the Open Source development community and developers at large.
-For those releases, we have been asked to release the PRM in Portable Document Format (PDF).
+For each major chip series, Intel publicly releases a version of the PRM for the Open Source development community and developers at large.
+For those releases, we release the PRM in Portable Document Format (PDF).

 In Multiple PDF Files